ha7ilm/rpitx-app-note/README.md

 ...and actually you may distrub some important radio communication services.
 Please don't do this!
 You can get into trouble!
 You have been warned.

-If you ever want to connect this to a real antenna, you should use a low-pass filter, like the <a href="http://rfsparkling.com/qrpi">QRPi board</a>.
+If you want to connect this to a real antenna, you should use a low-pass filter, like the <a href="http://rfsparkling.com/qrpi">QRPi board</a>.<br />
 In addition, only transmit if you have a proper license to do so.

 ## Using a Raspberry Pi as remote software defined radio peripheral from GNU Radio